Yiling-J/theine-go/README.md

 For **UPDATE** events which also update entry's cost (weight), a similar race condition might occur under heavy concurrent UPDATE operations.
 Unlike reads, the write buffer is a buffered channel that drains proactively, not just when full.
 Additionally, when the policy processes UPDATE events, it checks the key again to ensure it matches. **If a race occurs for UPDATE events, the entry's cost stored in the policy might differ from the actual cost.**

 A correctness test runs as part of the CI, simulating heavy concurrent cost UPDATE and INSERT operations with a Zipf-distributed workload.
-This test verifies that the entry's policy cost (weight) matches its actual cost (weight).
+This test verifies that the entry's policy cost (weight) matches its actual cost (weight) with `UseEntryPool` enabled.
 You can find the test here: [cache_race_test.go](https://github.com/Yiling-J/theine-go/blob/main/cache_race_test.go).

 This option was introduced in Theine v0.5.1.
 Before this version, the entry pool was **always used**.
 Starting from v0.5.1, the `UseEntryPool` option was added and **defaults to false**.